VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update_config.rst

-Updating Endpoint with Config File
+Updating Endpoint With Config File
 ==================================

 ..
 TODO: link to Endpoint.update tutorial

-Sometimes, it is more convenient to specify update configuration in a separate, human-readable file, than to cram everything in the Python script or the CLI command.
+Sometimes, it is more convenient to specify update configuration in a separate, human-readable file, than to have everything in a Python script or a split CLI command.

 For example:

 .. code-block:: json

         {
-            "run_id": <experiment run id>,
+            "run_id": "<experiment run id>",
             "strategy": "canary",
             "canary_strategy": {
                 "progress_step": 0.05,
                 "progress_interval_seconds": 30,
                 "rules": [
+                    {
-                    {"rule": "latency_avg_max",
+                        "rule": "latency_avg_max",
                         "rule_parameters": [
+                            {
-                         {"name": "threshold",
+                                "name": "threshold",
-                          "value": "0.1"}
+                                "value": "0.1"
-                    ]},
+                            }
+                        ]
+                    },
+                    {
-                    {"rule": "error_4xx_rate",
+                        "rule": "error_4xx_rate",
                         "rule_parameters": [
+                            {
-                        {"name": "threshold",
+                                "name": "threshold",
-                         "value": "1"}
+                                "value": "1"
-                    ]}
+                            }
+                        ]
+                    }
                 ]
             }
         }